Concrete Biophyllia

 Principal Architect: Mr Han Loke Kwang

-Assistant Architects: Kompiya Rattanangkul, Chong Wen Jin, Thomas Ong
+Assistant Architects: Kompiya Rattanangkul, Goh Chiou Hwa, Thomas Ong

 Structural Engineer: Thymn Pte Ltd